 Applied Behavior Analysis in Educational Settings, Autism, Career Counseling, Early Childhood Special Education, Transition Studies

 Professors: Sherwood Best, Martin G. Brodwin, Randy V. Campbell, Diane Fazzi, Diane Haager, George K. Hong, Nancy Hunt, Christina H. Kimm, Pauline Mercado, David Peterson, Kathryn C. Reilly, Marcel Soriano, Lois Weinberg Andrea G. Zetlin (Acting Chair).

 Associate Professors: Sheri Atwater, Michael J. Carter, Margaret D. Clark, Margaret Garcia, Holly Menzies, Heidi Paul, Elizabeth Perluss,

 Jennifer Symon, Mchelle Wallace.

 Assistant Professors: Audrey Ham, Cheryl Kamei Hannan, Sungho Park, Leila Ricci, Frances Siu.

-Emeriti: Isaac Berman, Gary Best, V. Patricia Beyer, David Bilovski, Philip C. Chinn, Barbara J. Clark, John A. Dahl, Shirley D. Davis, Robert A. Eisenberg, Robert G. Hadley, Edmond C. Hallberg, Raymond E. Hillis, Colleen B. Jamison, M. Diane Klein, Jean Utley Lehman, Jasper Little, Judith S. Margolis, G. Roy Mayer, Fred G. Rhodes, J. Leonard Steinberg, Joseph Stubbins, Rose- Marie Swallow, F. Annette Tessier, Alice V. Watkins.
+Emeriti: Isaac Berman, Gary Best, V. Patricia Beyer, David Bilovski, Philip C. Chinn, Barbara J. Clark, John A. Dahl, Shirley D. Davis, Robert A. Eisenberg, Mary A. Falvey, Robert G. Hadley, Edmond C. Hallberg, Raymond E. Hillis, Colleen B. Jamison, M. Diane Klein, Jean Utley Lehman, Jasper Little, Judith S. Margolis, G. Roy Mayer, Fred G. Rhodes, J. Leonard Steinberg, Joseph Stubbins, Rose- Marie Swallow, F. Annette Tessier, Alice V. Watkins.